ungoldman/dotfiles/README.md

 Note: `.bash_profile` also tries to source a `bash/.private` file (ignored by this repository's `.gitignore`) that's meant to include anything you don't want to check into version control.

-## Extra things I often need to install
+## extra things I often need to install

 ### [node.js](http://nodejs.org)